mkijowski/CyberRaider2018-Fall/challenges.md

 ###### Helpful commands

-### Challenge 2 - Mining
+### Challenge 2 - The rest of the farm
-Now that you are getting familiar with linux
+Now that you are getting familiar with Farmer Joe's local linux system, lets take a look at his network.

+nmap fjserver
+5 ports open
+80/443
+22